Kerchner’s

 genes of many organisms from fruit flies to humans.

-Homologous Chromosomes - A pair of same sized and
+- A pair of same sized and same function chromosomes containing the same linear

-derived from one parent.
-However, the allele value of the respective gene from
+the allele value of the respective gene from each parent may be the same or

-each parent may be the same or different.
-The autosomal chromosomes which
+different.
+The autosomal chromosomes which associate

-homologous gene in one chromosome of the chromosome pair may code for brown
+in one chromosome of the chromosome pair may code for brown eyes and the other

-eyes and the other homologous gene in the other chromosome of the chromosome
+homologous gene in the other chromosome of the chromosome pair may code for

-pair may code for blue eyes.
-In this example the Brown gene is dominant and the
+blue eyes.
+In this example the Brown gene is dominant and the Blue gene is

-Homozygous.
+Chromosomes, Heterozygous, and Homozygous.
 Compare to Sex Chromosome.

 Homozygous - The presence of the same